Underground Water Storage Tanks

 Compressors run during off peak evening hours when electricity costs are lower.
 Cold water is then circulated to provide cooling during the following day while the compressors are at rest.
 Choosing the compressor units, sizing storage tank water volume, while looking at the weekly load cycle is an interesting engineering project.
 In certain parts of the country, evaporative cooling can assist or even replace mechanical compressors during the shoulder seasons.
 The beauty of cold water storage is it’s simplicity and freedom from maintenance.

-Hot water solar tanks hold water at approximately 150 degrees F. When sufficient hot water inflow is available, mechanical destratification is used to blend the higher temperature surface water into the rest of the tank volume.
-The key to efficiency is maintaining the highest practical water temperature and volume, while using natural stratification to provide the highest discharge water temperature.
+Hot water storage tanks hold water at approximately 150 degrees F. The key to efficiency is maintaining the highest practical water temperature and volume, while using natural stratification to provide the highest discharge water temperature.
 Darco underground Solar Storage Tanks are insulated in most applications and are available with or without internal tube style exchangers or diffusers as shown in Illustration #2.
-Remote mounted external plate type heat exchangers may provide greater design flexibility and cost reduction.